 For seven years in Syria, and briefly in Morocco, he immersed himself in an intense study of Arabic, Islamic law, Quranic studies, and spirituality with some of the top Muslim scholars of our age.
-In 2001, he was the first American to graduate from Syria’s prestigious Abu Noor University.
-That same year, he began writing and speaking frequently on a host of issues.
-He translated from Arabic into English Ibn Rajab’s The Heirs of the Prophets, published by Starlatch Press.
+In 2001, he graduated from Syria’s prestigious Abu Noor University with a BA in Islamic Sciences and returned to Connecticut, serving again as the Imam of Masjid al-Islam, and writing and speaking frequently on a host of issues.
+That same year, his translation from Arabic into English of The Heirs of the Prophets was published by Starlatch Press.

 Tariq Subhani, Co-Founder & President